rjarea51/StratuxHud/readme.md

 - $49 for PowerBar
 - $30 Cables / plastic for side pieces / srews

-(I used an old Flightcom Venture type headset it has to have a screw for adjustment in order to attach the plastic connection piece on either side)
+(I used an old Flightcom Venture type headset.
+It has to have a screw for adjustment in order to attach the plastic connection piece on either side)

 (An old bike hlemed gave me the head adjustmend function for a tighter fit)